poolik/bench9000/readme.md

 ### Warmup

 We consider an implementation to be warmed up when the last N samples have a range relative to the mean of less than E. When a run of N samples have a range less than that, they are considered to be the first N samples where the implementation is warmed up.
 If the benchmark does not reach this state within W samples, we give the user a warning and will start measuring samples anyway.
+Some benchmarks just don't warm up, or don't warm up in reasonable time.
+It's fine to ignore this warning in normal usage.

 We then take S samples (starting with the last N that passed our warmup test) for our measurements.